jerith/Platform-Guild/language-guides/python/development.rst

 installation to do development with.

 On OS X, :command:`brew install python` via `Homebrew` will install the latest (C)Python to a user-writeable location.
-However, see below about PyPy.

 .. seealso::

-    PyPy below for installation of a separate interpreter used by many production compnents.
+    `PyPy` below for installation of a separate interpreter used by many production compnents.
+Its use has especially succeeded CPython for any new projects.

 .. note::